Homemade Hugo Spritz Recipe! So Drink Full Easy and Pure

-The Hugo Spritz recipe is a light, refreshing cocktail perfect for warm days.
-Originating in Northern Italy, it combines the floral sweetness of elderflower with sparkling wine and soda water.
+The Hugo Spritz recipe is a composer in the genre of light, refreshing cocktails, proving its value as a perfect drink for the t It is a drink from Northern Italy that presents the floral taste of elderflower combined with sparkling wine and soda water.

 What is a Hugo Spritz Recipe?

-A Hugo Spritz is a light and refreshing Italian cocktail made with elderflower liqueur, Prosecco, and soda water, garnished with mint and lime
+A Hugo Spritz is a very simple cocktail typically associated with summer made from elderflower liqueur, Prosecco, and soda water, on which you hang mint leaves and a piece of lime.

 Hugo Spritz Recipe Ingredients